Knowledge base

 ,/run

-Then we have to define the frequency backups.
+Then you need to set the frequency of the backups.

 Two options are available to perform the backup:

-You can set the shelf life of your backups in years, months, days and hours.
-To keep your backups indefinitely, simply set the settings to 0.
+You can set the retention period for your backups in years, months, days, and hours.
+To keep your backups indefinitely, simply set the parameters to 0.

-For example, if you perform backups every hour and set a retention policy at 1 year, 2 months, 4 days, 2 hours, this means that each backup will be available for a period of 1 year, 2 months, 4 days, 2 hours (=10322 backups).
-Note that the removal of backups is done every Sunday at 10:30 pm (UTC).
+For example, if you perform backups every hour and set a retention policy to 1 year, 2 months, 4 days, 2 hours, this means that each backup will be available for a period of 1 year, 2 months, 4 days, 2 hours (=10,322 backups).
+Note that backups are deleted every Sunday at 10:30 PM (UTC).

-Attention : do not set all settings to 0, as permanent backups can result in backup failures.
+Warning: do not set all parameters to 0, as permanent backups can cause backup failures.

 Recommended limits: